 But what about commercial real estate loans which tend to be significantly costlier than home mortgages?

-The use of AI answers some of the challenges faced by the commercial mortgage industry.
+AI answers some of the challenges faced by the commercial mortgage industry.
 AI expedites the process of loan origination by eliminating roadblocks and bottlenecks in the pipeline to loan completion.
-It provides swift yet comprehensive property financial and operating performance analysis, market data aggregation and analysis; property valuation; and loan terms determination, thereby eliminating monotonous work and allowing analysts to focus on analysis.
-Technology saves the banks and lenders time and resources, delivers better risk underwriting, and allows for better customer experience and greater satisfaction.
+It provides swift and comprehensive property financial and operating performance analysis, market data aggregation and analysis; property valuation; and loan terms determination, thereby eliminating monotonous work and allowing analysts to focus on analysis.
+Technology saves banks and lenders time and resources, delivers better risk underwriting, and improves customer experience and satisfaction.
 The integration of intelligent systems into the commercial mortgage processes boosts accuracy and speed and improves transparency and cost-effectiveness.

 Below are some of the ways technology is transforming loan origination.

 Analysis of property financial documents is essential in CRE lending.
 Due to its data-heavy nature, loan origination in the sector is a laborious task.
 At the initial stage, it involves analysts sifting through a multitude of documents such as rent rolls and operating statements.
-These documents can span 30 to over a hundred pages in length, depending on the property type and size.
-They also come in various forms, such as images or pdfs, which would typically take an analyst several hours or even days to extract, standardize, and encode.
+These documents can span 30 to over a hundred pages, depending on the property type and size.
+They also come in various forms, such as images or PDFs, which would typically take an analyst using traditional loan origination several hours or even days to extract, standardize, and encode.

 AI-backed automation helps cut out the mundanity of such tasks using different algorithms and natural language processing.
-Software extracts data from property documents, including scanned files, pdf files, or excels.
+Software extracts data from property documents, including scanned files, PDF files, or Excel spreadsheets.
 It then reads the extracted data, categorizes it, and standardizes it without the need for human input.
-The documents come in different shapes and forms, as there is no standardization in the industry, which is one of the most significant issues.
+These documents come in different shapes and forms, as there is no standardization in the industry, which is one of the most significant issues.

 “SpaceQuant has removed most of the manual work that was taking a lot of time from our team,” said Kim Nguyen of Pacific Life Insurance, which services $23 billion in commercial real estate assets.
 “The solution allows us to focus on more productive, higher-level work, and we get the results much faster.”